IDF Says Rockets Were Fired From Syrian Territory Near Damascus, But Failed to Hit Israel

 We hold the Syrian regime responsible for events taking place in Syria.

-Israel has conducted scores of air attacks against Syria in recent years, saying that the strikes were aimed at countering alleged Iranian presence in the country.
+Israel has conducted scores of air attacks against Syria over the past few years, saying that the strikes were aimed at countering alleged Iranian presence in the country.

-Damascus condemns the attacks as a blatant violation of international law, while Iran insists that its presence in Syria has been limited to military advisers helping Damascus fighting terror groups.
+Damascus condemns the attacks as a blatant violation of international law, while Iran insists that its presence in Syria has been limited to military advisers helping Damascus fight terrorist groups.
+Tehran denies the Jewish state's right to exist, promising to wipe it off the political map should it take any action against Iran.

 All comments